TimSnaith/OnePoint-API-Documentation/README.md

 * [Microsoft .NET](dotNET.md) - the Microsoft .NET Client.

 ### Reporting Issues
-OnePoint Global takes the quality of its software serious and customer satisfaction is extremely important.
+OnePoint Global is focused on continually improving the quality of its software where our customer's satisfaction is our No 1 priority.
-If you experience and issue then you should report it through the public [GitHub Issues](https://github.com/OnePointGlobal/OnePoint-API-Documentation/issues).
+If you experience any issues then please report it through the public [GitHub Issues](https://github.com/OnePointGlobal/OnePoint-API-Documentation/issues).
-**If you believe the the issue is related to the security of the service then please contact us directly**.
+**If you believe the issue is related to the security of the service then please contact us directly**.